So, you want to get a forklift license for free?

 Yes, it is possible to get your forklift license for free.
 However, you most likely will be getting an average education from multiple sources on your training which is a higher risk for your company’s and your own safety since it is not compliant with OHSA requirements.

 In your interview simply ask how the company certifies its operators.
-OHSA does not enforce this but it’s the company’s responsibility to provide training for you and to ensure that you are certified and confident to drive forklifts.
+OHSA does not enforce this but it’s the company’s responsibility to provide training for you and to ensure that you are certified to drive forklifts.
 They should provide it for you at no charge and provide you with a trainer to lead the skills evaluation on a forklift.

 Do you need a license to drive a forklift?